erSubhashThapa/100daysofcode/r1-log.md

 - ## **100Daysofcode Tweet Search Project**

    ## Rest Parameters
    If you use rest parameters, is it *optional* to pass any arguments into the function?
 It seems like it from my code.

+   Now I'm wondering if regular parameters are sometimes optional too, like if they're not actually necessary in the function?
+I'll have to play around with this.

    ## Statements in Arrow Functions